onderk-motion/After-Effects-Scripts/README.md

 #### **Select Paths**
 You can easily select all paths in the selected layer.
 Place in MoBar or KBar and use with one button or run as a script.

+#### **Duplicate Layers Below**
+When you duplicate layers with Ctrl+D, new layers are placed above the original layer.
+But with this script, you can easily duplicate the layer and move it underneath.
+You can also use it with a keyboard shortcut.